How Gradient Boosting Works?

 After three iterations, the model can fit the data on the line much better.
 This iterative process is continued until the residual is zero.

-After 20 iterations the model fit the data exactly as the residual error drops to zero.
+After 20 iterations, the model fits the data exactly as the residual error drops to zero.

 Optimizing Gradient Boost: